What are wind chimes?

 As Wikipedia says, “Wind chimes are a type of percussion instrument constructed from suspended tubes, rods, bells or other objects that are often made of metal or wood.
 The tubes or rods are suspended along with some type of weight or surface which the tubes or rods can strike when they or another wind-catching surface are blown by the natural movement of air outside.”

-Usually, people hung wind chimes outside of a building.
-Mainly as a visual and aural garden ornament.
-I like the music my wind chimes makes.
+Usually, people hang wind chimes outside of a building, mainly as a visual and aural garden ornament.
+I like the music my wind chimes make.
 It makes me feel comfortable and chill.

 How are wind chimes made?

 Usually, wind chimes are made from six different parts.
-As you can see in this photo at the top (1) there is an O-Ring and the hook which is connected to the suspension cord (2).
+As you can see in this photo.
+(1) There is an O-Ring and the hook which is connected to the suspension cord (2).
 Suspension cord (2) holds top circle (3).
 The circle holds tubes (4) and clappers (5) and also a sail (6).
-Sails job is to catch the wind and move clappers, and when clappers hit the tubes, tubes make the sound.
+The sail’s job is like a catcher.
+It catches the wind and moves the clappers, and when the clappers hit the tubes, the tubes make a sound.

 Wind chime types.

 Wikipedia also says that wind chimes have a charming history.
-Many cultures also in ancient times used wind chimes to ward off evil spirits.
-In all over the world, even in Rome, Japan or India they were used for the same reason, to get rid of evil spirits.
-That’s actually very interesting because in those times, Rome did not know anything about Japan or Japan about Rome, but yet they had one beautiful ornament which they used for the same reason.
+Many cultures in ancient times used wind chimes to ward off evil spirits.
+All over the world, even in Rome, Japan or India they were used for the same reason.
+That’s very interesting because in those times, Rome did not know anything about Japan or Japan about Rome, and yet they had one beautiful ornament which they used for the same reason.

-Wind chimes are made from few materials, and each of that material has own unique sound.
+Wind chimes are made from just a few materials, and each of that has its own unique sound.

-Wood – Wood chimes are the most popular, mostly made from bamboo because it creates different tunes which depend on tube density and other reasons.
+Wood chimes are the most popular, mostly made from bamboo because it creates different tunes which depend on tube density and other factors.
 Bamboo tubes can make sound tunes like soprano, mezzo, alto, tenor, and bass.
-Users also like the sound when wooden tubes are clattering.
-Bamboo wind chimes are my favorite too because no wind chimes make as beautiful music bamboo ones.
+Users also like the sound when the wooden tubes are clattering.
+Bamboo wind chimes are my favorite too because no other wind chimes make as beautiful and soothing music as bamboo ones.

-Metal – Usually made from copper aluminum or steel.
-These wind chimes make sharp sounds, sometimes used to scare away unused guests, like mices or birds (if the wind is strong enough).
-Copper wind chimes will make softer sound compared to steel.
+Usually made of copper, aluminum or steel.
+These wind chimes make sharp sounds, sometimes used to scare away unwanted guests, like mice or birds (if the wind is strong enough).
+Copper wind chimes will make a softer sound compared to steel.

-Ceramic – Ceramic wind chimes usually are used inside the house as a decor for example if you open the door then a handle hits the chime and it sounds.
-They look beautiful and are made in a thousand figurines.
-They usually have short, sharp sound and can be used as a warning that someone is opening a door.
+Ceramic wind chimes usually are hung inside the house as decor.
+For example, if you open the door, the handle hits the chime, and it sounds.
+They look beautiful and produce a soothing sound that is made in a thousand figurines.
+They usually have short, sharp sounds and can be used as a warning that someone is opening a door.

-Glass – If you like sharp, tinkling and high-pitched sound, then glass chime will be for you.
-They need to be treated very gently but will look amazing as a decor inside the house.
+If you like sharp, tinkling and high-pitched sounds, then a glass chime will be for you.
+They need to be treated very gently but will look amazing as decor inside the house.

-Other materials – In my town there is one lady who is making wind chimes from recyclable materials.
-Each one of them has utterly different sound and look beautiful.
-So it means that you can make DIY wind chimes. 🙂
+In my town, there is one lady who makes wind chimes from recyclable materials.
+Each one of them has an utterly different sound and all look beautiful.
+So it means that you can make DIY.

 One tube wind chime – There are some chimes (Koshi) which have only one tube, which is closed.
-They have a quite fast sound because there is less space for a tube to move so clapper moving time is reduced.
+They have quite a fast sound because there is less space for the tube to move so the clapper moving time is reduced.

 What to look for when buying wind chimes?

-A good quality wind chimes will last forever.
-Of course, as long as they will be appropriately treated and used how they were meant.
-Mostly this is the case about wooden chimes which needs to be varnished good (by the seller, not you).
-Some people varnish them after a couple of years, but there is a possibility that they will lose sound quality or sound different.
+High-quality wind chimes will last forever; as long as they are appropriately treated and used how they were meant to be used.
+Mostly, this is the case with wooden chimes that need to be varnished (by the seller, not you).
+Some people re-varnish them after a couple of years, but there is a possibility that they will lose their sound quality or may sound different after.
 That’s why copper wind chimes are really good because they don’t need to be varnished, they don’t rust, and they will last forever.
 But there is a significant con about copper wind chimes – they will never sound as good as wooden chimes, and this is the reason wooden wind chimes are the most popular.

 Longer tubes produce deeper and lower notes, also known as bass.
-Shorter tubes produce higher notes, more high pitch noise.
-If you like higher notes, look for chimes with shorter tubes, but if you like full sounding notes, with a bass then look for longer tubes.
+Shorter tubes produce higher notes or a more high pitched noise.
+If you like more top notes, look for chimes with shorter tubes, but if you like full sounding wind chime notes, with a bass, then look for longer tubes.

-The bigger sail, the more wind-power it will need to move it.
-If you don’t want your wind chimes to make a sound in small winds, then get chimes with a bigger size.
-But if you wish to your chimes to sound even in the slightest winds, then look for a more smaller sail.
-But remember that good wind chimes are quite heavy and small sail will not make loud sounds also in slight winds.
+The bigger the sail, the more wind-power it will need to move.
+If you don’t want your wind chimes to make a sound in small winds, then get chimes in a bigger size.
+But if you wish for your chimes to sound even in the slightest winds, then look for a more smaller sail.
+Remember that good wind chimes are quite heavy and a small sail will not make loud sounds in slight winds.

 A number of tubes

-More tubes means that chimes will produce a more intricate tapestry of notes.
-I almost never look at the tube count because I like to hear them before I buy them and I want fewer but richer sounds than many but like kling-kling-tink-tank.
-That means I like less tube wind chimes.
+More tubes mean that chimes will produce a more intricate tapestry of notes.
+I almost never look at the tube count because I like to hear them before I buy them and I want fewer but richer sounds than many ones but with just a kling-kling-tink-tank noise.
+That means I like less tube for my wind chimes.

-I have added a video how all best Wind chimes sounds.
+I have added a video on how all best Wind chimes sound.
 Listen to them and choose wisely.
-But all I can say – Woodstock does not make bad chimes.
-The higher price, the higher quality sound you will get.
+But all I can say is – Woodstock does not make bad chimes.
+The higher the price, the higher the quality of sound you will get.

-Or you can do like this – buy one chime for 11$ (random from amazon) and buy one from Woodstock.
-Then listen to them.
-Both at the same time.
+Or you can do it like this – buy one chime for a very affordable price (random from Amazon) and buy one from Woodstock.
+Then listen to them – both at the same time.
 You will be surprised how bad cheap ones sound.